Overview

 Established in 2016, the Diversity and Inclusion Committee in the College of Veterinary Medicine is committed to making and keeping the ISU CVM a welcoming and inclusive place to learn and work.

-A highlight of the past three years has been the college’s annual MLK Day of Service.
-College of Veterinary Medicine faculty, staff and students have volunteered at local organizations and agencies including the Story County Boys and Girls Club, the Boone County Animal Shelter, Food at First, the Story County Community Action Poverty Simulation and Green Hills Retirement Community.
+An annual highlight is the college’s annual MLK Day of Service.
+College of Veterinary Medicine faculty, staff and students have volunteered at local organizations and agencies including the Story County Boys and Girls Club, the Boone County Animal Shelter, Food at First, the Story County Community Action Poverty Simulation and Green Hills Retirement Community as well as virtual volunteering.

 The college’s outreach has also extended to Iowa elementary and secondary schools where college representatives have highlighted veterinary clinical skills at such events as the ISU4U Promise Nights in Des Moines’ King and Moulton Elementary Schools.